-And I admit, there are days I wish He wouldn’t speak to me about it!
+There are days I wish He wouldn’t speak to me!
 Yep, that’s right.
-Because He seems to be nudging me in a direction I keep trying to turn away from.
+Because when He speaks to me I feel this nudge in a direction I keep trying to turn away from.

 If only I could put my hands over my ears and sing loudly enough to drown it out, but the truth is, trying to drown out His voice, no matter how it speaks in my life can be virtually impossible, especially when I choose to be grateful.

 What I mean is this: I believe when we choose to truly show gratitude for all that God has done, is doing and will continue to do in our lives we are more open to hearing Him.
 How can you not hear something that you are so in-tune to?
 How can you not keep your focus tuned-in to Him when you truly choose to open your eyes to all that He has done and continues to do in your life?

 Gratitude keeps us focused on Him and takes our eyes off of us and those struggles.
 It keeps our feet firmly planted in thankfulness and helps us loosen our grip with what we are wrestling with.

 I believe in the midst of giving thanks we are given the freedom to just be right here in this very moment not worrying about tomorrow or the future.

 I’m so grateful for all He has done in my life and right here today, in this very moment I give thanks for:

 *cooler mornings indicating a change of season coming